-3.6 EVENT PROCEDURES AND COMPETITION RULES (Ref ISSF 7.7, 7.9)
+3.6 EVENT PROCEDURES AND COMPETITION RULES (Ref ISSF 7.7)

-3.6.1 50m SHOOTING.
-Refer to ISSF Rule 7.7 RIFLE EVENTS and 7.9 RIFLE EVENT TABLE
+3.6.1 50m SHOOTING [Prone and 3P].
+Refer to ISSF Rule 7.7 RIFLE EVENTS and 7.7.4 RIFLE EVENT TABLE

-- 3.6.1.1 Designated Matches and other matches which are used for international selection must be held in accordance with ISSF Rules. - 3.6.1.2 Other Championships conducted on paper targets and scored using target marking machines should be conducted as close as practicable to ISSF Rules.
+- 3.6.1.1 Range standards and competition conditions for Designated Matches and other matches which are used for international selection shall be as close as practicable to ISSF Rules. - 3.6.1.2 Other Championships conducted on paper targets and scored using target marking machines should be conducted as close as practicable to ISSF Rules.
 It is permissible to have one or two shots per competition target, however in all cases there must be four sighting targets. - 3.6.1.3 When Target Machines are being used, and a shooter inadvertently starts on their match targets during sighting time, they should notify the Range Officer and restart their match scoring by firing extra shots on the first competition target(s).
-This is done without penalty and ISSF Rule 6.11.7 does not apply. - 3.6.1.4 Championships conducted on paper targets and scored without target machines may be conducted to Rule 3.6.2 - 3.6.1.5 Where matches are conducted on Electronic Scoring Targets, ISSF Rules pertaining to their use will apply.
+This is done without penalty and ISSF Rule 6.11.5 does not apply. - 3.6.1.4 Championships conducted on paper targets and scored without target machines may be conducted to Rule 3.6.2 - 3.6.1.5 Where matches are conducted on Electronic Scoring Targets, ISSF Rules pertaining to their use will apply.